Babe: Pig in the City: Production

 Christine Cavanaugh, who played Babe in the first film, was approached to reprise her role, but declined when contract negotiations fell through.
 Cavanaugh was eventually replaced by her Rugrats co-star E. G. Daily.
-The director of the first film, Chris Noonan, had no involvement in the sequel; directorial duties were handled by George Miller, and Noonan was reportedly not invited to the premiere Australian screening.
+The director of the first film, Chris Noonan, had no involvement in the sequel; directorial duties were handled by George Miller and Noonan was reportedly not invited to the premiere Australian screening.

 Prior to the film's theatrical release, it was originally rated PG by the MPAA.
 The TV spots for the film's theatrical release mentioned this rating, as did a promotional poster.
 By the time the film was released in theaters, it had been re-submitted, seeking a G due to the film being re-edited and re-submitted for review.

 Babe: Pig in the City takes place in an imaginative and fantasy-like metropolis.
-The aesthetic is notably reminiscent of Oz.
-The city has numerous styles of architecture from around the world.
-It also has a variety of waterways, noticeable by the hotel at which Babe stays.
-The downtown area appears to be situated on an island not dissimilar to Manhattan Island.
-The Downtown Skyline features numerous landmarks such as the World Trade Center, the Sears Tower, the Chrysler Building, the Empire State Building, the IDS Center, the MetLife Building, the Sydney Opera House, the Hollywood Sign, the Golden Gate Bridge, the Fernsehturm Berlin, Big Ben, Saint Basil's Cathedral of Moscow's Red Square, the Statue of Liberty, the Eiffel Tower, and the Christ the Redeemer statue, among others.
+The city has numerous styles of architecture from around the world and also a variety of waterways, noticeable by the hotel at which Babe stays.
+The downtown area appears to be situated on an island not dissimilar to Manhattan Island and its skyline features numerous landmarks such as the World Trade Center, the Sears Tower, the Chrysler Building, the Empire State Building, the IDS Center, the MetLife Building, the Sydney Opera House, the Hollywood Sign, the Golden Gate Bridge, the Fernsehturm Berlin, Big Ben, Saint Basil's Cathedral of Moscow's Red Square, the Statue of Liberty, the Eiffel Tower and the Christ the Redeemer statue, among others.

-The DVD covers feature a similar but altered interpretation of San Francisco.
+The home video covers feature a similar but altered interpretation of San Francisco, with a yellow bricks road.